askeita/cyclops/README.md

 We welcome contributions to improve the crisis database and API functionality.
 Please read our contributing guidelines before submitting pull requests.

-## 📞 Support
+## 🔧 Support

-For technical support, API questions, or data inquiries, please contact our support team or create an issue in the repository.
+For technical support, API questions, or data inquiries, please create an issue in the repository.

 ---